Sony A9 review – one year on… (May 2018)

 Shooting low light with the Sony A9

-So this post dates from May 2018, twelve months after I first picked up the Sony A9.
+So this post begins in May 2018, twelve months after I first picked up the Sony A9.
 Since June 2017, my Nikons have stayed in their bag- two Sony A9 cameras (an A7III as backup) has seen me through the year….see that here

 Canon and Nikon have since revealed their mirrorless responses….sort of.
 Despite the ‘singlecardslotgate’, it’s hard to know what sort of response they truly are?
 I’ve not used either.
 Some of the glass on offer looks good, some not.
 But it’s a bit telling to see both cameras in the secondhand sections of camera shops already?
 Nothing seems to beat the A9 yet?